uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 5. Holds ownership information on the data (see the :txtref:`data_ownership_requirements` section).

-6. Ownership information on the data can be shared between several arrays - it is possible to create new array from another one without any data copies.
+6. Ownership information on the data can be shared between several arrays.
+It is possible to create a new array from another one without any data copies.

 -------------
 Usage example